Hexagon/thinker-fts/README.md

 Please not that you _have to_ connect a ranker, else find won't provide a result set.
 The ranker build the result set.

 ## Basic configuration

-Thinkers default configuration is overridden by supplying an optoions object to Thinkers constructor.
+Thinkers default configuration is overridden by supplying an options object to Thinkers constructor.
 There is also a couple of settings that can be changed on runtime, both is shown below

 ```javascript